Skip to content

 NBR

-We’ll also add two vector files: Tatras Area of Interest and forest mask based on 1984 and 2022 spatial extent of forests.
+We’ll also add two vector files: Tatras Area of Interest and forest mask based on 1984 and 2022 spatial extent of forests (combination of both extents).

 // Define Area of Interest (AOI)